Logan Kelly

 The key shift is this: before MCP, an agent's capabilities were determined at deploy time by whatever tools a developer explicitly configured.
 After MCP, an agent's capabilities can be dynamically extended by connecting to MCP servers — some of which the developer chose, some of which may have been added by other users, other systems, or the agent ecosystem itself.

 Here's the governance implication, stated plainly: when your agent had five explicitly configured tools, you could reason about what it might do with those five tools.
 When your agent has access to dozens of tools via MCP — some installed by you, some added by others, some with capabilities that have changed since you last reviewed them — the reasoning problem is fundamentally different.
+The CIS guide introduces the concept of "Non-Human Identities" (NHIs): each MCP connection is a non-human identity with its own access scope, and most organizations don't have a registry for them or policies governing what they can do.

 How Does MCP Expand the AI Agent Attack Surface?